gsa-oes/office-of-evaluation-sciences/_connect/events.md

 ## Upcoming Federal Workshops

+### Evaluation 101
+In partnership with the Office of Management and Budget’s Evidence Team, OES will offer Evaluation 101, an introduction to evaluation for Federal staff.
+This workshop serves as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
+- Wednesday, April 20, 2022

+### Creative Uses of Adminitrative Data
+Highlights creative and innovative ways that agencies have used administrative data to conduct evaluations and build evidence.
+- Wednesday, May 18, 2022

+## Past Federal Workshops

 ### Making the Case for Evaluation
-Highlights ways to demonstrate the value of evaluation to peers, leaders, and others in their agency
+Highlighted ways to demonstrate the value of evaluation to peers, leaders, and others in their agency
-- Wednesday, January 19, 2022 from 3:00 to 4:30 pm ET
+- Wednesday, January 19, 2022

 ### Understanding Null Results
-This workshop will dispel misconceptions about null results and highlight different uses for and lessons from null results.
+This workshop dispelled misconceptions about null results and highlight different uses for and lessons from null results.
-- Wednesday, February 16, 2022 from 3:00 to 4:30 pm ET
+- Wednesday, February 16, 2022

-## Past Federal Workshops

 ### Identifying Resources for Evaluation
 Explored ways that agencies have identified new or leveraged existing resources to support evaluation and build capacity in resource-limited environments.